Swiss National Road Race Championships

 The Swiss National Road Race Championships are held annually.
 They are a cycling race which decides the Swiss cycling champion in the road racing discipline, across several categories of rider.
 The event was first held in 1892 and was won by Edouard Wicky.
 Ferdinand Kübler and Heiri Suter share the men's record with 5 victories.
-The current champions are Caroline Baur for women and Robin Froidevaux for men.
+The current champions are Noemi Rüegg for women and Mauro Schmid for men.